flintlib/arb/doc/source/fmprb.rst

     Error propagation is done using the following rule: assuming `m > r \ge 0`, the error is largest at `m - r`, and we have `\sqrt{m} - \sqrt{m-r} \le r / (2 \sqrt{m-r})`.

+.. function:: void fmprb_sqrtpos(fmprb_t z, const fmprb_t x, long prec)

+    Sets *z* to the square root of *x*, assuming that *x* represents a nonnegative number (i.e. discarding any negative numbers in the input interval), and producing an output interval not containing any negative numbers (unless the radius is infinite).

 .. function:: void fmprb_pow_fmpz(fmprb_t y, const fmprb_t b, const fmpz_t e, long prec)